idexus/Sharp.UI/doc/userdefinedmethods.md

 # User defined extension methods

-In __Sharp.UI__, you can create your own extension methods by defining a static method within a static class.
+In __CodeMarkup.Maui__, you can create your own extension methods by defining a static method within a static class.

 Here's an example of extension methods that set a label font size: